etnad101/school-notes/PP-111/Week 1.md

 ## Theseus' Ship

 ### Two views of change & sameness
-1. They can be reconciled Some changes in an object can be so insignificant that they do not prevent it from being the same obect after it has undergone such changes
+1. They can be reconciled Some changes in an object can be so insignificant that they do not prevent it from being the same object after it has undergone such changes
 2. They can't be reconciled: If an object changes, then it doesn't remain the same; and if it doesn't remain the same, then it is a different object

 ## Subscribing to the Incompatibility Thesis